profile picture

 About

-Toshio Ferrazares is a PhD candidate in the Department of Economics at the University of California, Santa Barbara.
-His research focuses broadly on Public and Labor Economics with a primary interest in the economics of policing and public safety.
+Toshio Ferrazares is an Assistant Professor of Economics at Hunter College (CUNY).
+His research focuses broadly on Labor and Public Economics with a primary interest in the economics of policing and public safety.
+He explores why police officers use force and what factors influence their behavior.

 Publications